Kicer86/TwoTone/README.md

 The melt tool scans for duplicate video files and creates a single output using the best quality segments from each copy.
 Duplicates can be provided manually or taken from a Jellyfin server.
 By default all input files used to create the output are removed after a successful run.
 Use `--keep-input-files` to preserve them.

+In addition to thumbnails, melt now preserves all kinds of attachments (such as fonts or images) found in the source files.
+If multiple files provide incomparable attachments of the same content type, melt chooses one from the best-quality video file and logs a warning.
+Chapter data is treated in the same way and copied from the selected source.
+Attached fonts are especially important for styled ASS/SSA subtitles as players rely on them to display the subtitles with the intended typography.

 ```bash
 python -m twotone melt --help
 ```